trillionclues/alx-low_level_programming/README.md

-script to print hello world in C
+Introduction to low level programming using C language